 - It connects customers to your brand messaging.

 - It provides valuable insights about your brand/industry.

 - It positions you as a thought leader.

 - It makes you the “go-to” for questions related to your industry.

 The May 2020 Google Algorithm Update revealed how pages that featured thin content and heavily relied on backlinks for site rankings experienced a decline in rankings.
 Thin content is considered useless copy with a minimal word count, poor readability, and no original insight to the topic in question (Content Marketing Institute).

 And this doesn’t just impact blogging.
 It affects your webpages that feature thin content, too.
 So, what can we take away from this information?
 Though blogging can help improve search rankings, there’s a formula involved that you must follow to ensure its success.

 - Include headers and bullets to help break up the text

 - Answer the question your customers are searching for

-If your website needs content support or strategy, connect with Brandography today!
-We’ll help you identify problem areas, provide a measurable content marketing strategy that aligns with your brand messaging and goals, and help you create engaging articles and blog posts that keep your customers connected and on your page longer.
+If your website needs content strategy, connect with Brandography today!
+We’ll help you identify problem areas, provide a measurable content marketing strategy that aligns with your brand messaging and goals, and we’ll help you create engaging articles and blog posts that keep your customers engaged and on your page longer.